sage-code/maj/README.md

 **Tool:**

-There is available a tool to convert Maj words into IPA phonetic representation:
+There is available a tool to convert Maj words into IPA phonetic representation.
+You can use this tool to write a word you know and see how this is read.
+After getting familiar with the alphabet this tool is no longer necessary.

 [Maj IPA phonetic converter](https://lingojam.com/MajIPA)